MahmudShuvo/CSE442/Submission 4/Readme.md

-We also correctly have uploaded slide.PPT, datasets.pdf here.
+We also correctly have uploaded slide.PPT, datasets.pdf and report.pdf here.